-Virtual tours of the Wild Bird Fund and the Wolf Conservation Center in Westchester County offer participants an opportunity to observe animal behavior and speak to experts about their research.
-These experiences provide context for the material covered in class and give rise to important questions and rich, stimulating discussions.
+Field excursions to locations such as the Central Park Zoo, the Wild Bird Fund, and the Wolf Conservation Center offer participants an opportunity to observe animal behaviors up close, emulate observation techniques used by scientists in the field, and speak to experts about their research.
+These first-hand experiences provide context for the material covered in class, and give rise to important questions and rich, stimulating discussions.
 Students also have an opportunity to explore the broad array of academic and career paths that relate to cognitive ethology, including evolutionary biology, animal behavior, conservation biology, psychology, philosophy and ethics, cognitive neuroscience, science writing, and animal law.

 Course requirement include assigned readings of scientific literature and excerpts from books on animal cognition, daily participation in class and small-group discussions, and a final project that demonstrates students’ understanding of the course concepts and content.

 Laptops are recommended but not required for this course.